 As members of the priesthood, Zachariah and his wife Elizabeth were public figures; so the birth of their first son was no minor event, it was practically the talk of the town.
 Needless to say, the circumcision ceremony held in the Jerusalem temple was well attended and drew the crowds – especially because of the unusual circumstances leading up to Elizabeth’s pregnancy.
 Everybody knew that Zachariah had not spoken a single word ever since Elizabeth got pregnant, and rumor had it that this was a God-ordained event.

 Then, in the middle of the circumcision ceremony there was confusion!
 It was tradition that the first male child carried on his father’s name; “Zachariah” would have been the logical name choice.
 But then Elizabeth interfered; she insisted that their son’s name was supposed to be “John”.
 Immediately the attention turned to her husband Zachariah.

-It was then and there that God broke his silence, and the first words coming out of Zachariah’s mouth was heartfelt praise.
-He then uttered a prophecy.
-Interestingly enough, Mary’s son came first and his own son came second when he prophesied about the events that were about to unfold (Luke 1:68-70):
+It was then and there that God broke his silence, and the first words coming out of Zachariah’s mouth were heartfelt praise.
+He then uttered a prophecy by addressing Mary’s son first (Luke 1:68-70):

 “Praise the Lord, the God of Israel, because he has visited and redeemed his people.
 He has sent us a mighty Savior from the royal line of his servant David, just as he promised.”

-And then, in his closing remarks, he addressed his firstborn (Luke 1:76):
+In his closing remarks he turned his attention to his firstborn (Luke 1:76):